ajsmith/puppet-grafana/README.md

 grafana::docker::container { 'grafana': }
 ```

-More than likely, you'll want to manage persistent data using the (data volume
+More than likely, you'll want to manage persistent data using the [data volume
 container
-pattern)[https://docs.docker.com/userguide/dockervolumes/#creating-and-mounting-a-data-volume-container].
+pattern](https://docs.docker.com/userguide/dockervolumes/#creating-and-mounting-a-data-volume-container).
 To implement that, we do the following:

 ```.pp
 grafana::docker::data_volume_container { 'grafana-data': }